cruppstahl/libfor/README.md

    * select: returns a value at a specified index
    * linear search: for unsorted sequences, or short sorted sequences
    * lower bound search: based on binary search, for sorted sequences
+   * append: appends an integer to a compressed sequence

 Simple demo
 ------------------------